Profile

 1. 1

-Wash and boil the potatoes in their skins in lightly salted water.
+Wash the potatoes and boil them whole in lightly salted water.

 2. 2

-Peel the potatoes and mash them while still warm, then leave to cool slightly.
+Peel the potatoes while still warm and mash them thoroughly, then leave to cool slightly.

 3. 3

-Mix the mashed potatoes with the egg yolks, butter, two tablespoons of flour and the yeast dissolved in a little warm water.
+Mix the mashed potatoes with two egg yolks, the butter, two tablespoons of flour, and the yeast dissolved in a little warm water.

 4. 4

-Season with salt and pepper, then form into balls roughly the size of a small orange.
+Season with a pinch of salt and freshly ground black pepper, then shape into balls roughly the size of a small mandarin.

 5. 5

-Make a hollow in each ball, add a spoonful of beef-and-pea ragù and seal well.
+Make a hollow in the centre of each ball and fill with a spoonful of the meat ragù and peas, then carefully seal them up.

 6. 6

-Place the arancini on a tray and allow them to rise for about 1 hour.
+Place the arancini on a tray and allow them to prove for about an hour.

 7. 7

-Roll in semolina flour, then dip into beaten eggs mixed with a pinch of salt, and finally coat in breadcrumbs.
+Coat each ball first in semolina flour, then dip in beaten eggs seasoned with a pinch of salt, and finally roll in breadcrumbs.

 8. 8

-Fry in plenty of hot extra virgin olive oil until crisp and golden.
+Deep-fry in plenty of hot extra virgin olive oil until golden and crisp.

 9. 9